DefangChen/OKDDip/README.md

 **Notes:** The codes in this repository is merged from different sources, and we have not tested them thoroughly.
 Hence, if you have any questions, please contact us without hesitation.

+The results may slightly vary as the environment changed, just run it again!
+(Thanks the feedback from [Zheng Li][https://github.com/zhengli427])

 Email: defchern **&alpha;** t zju dot edu d **&omicron;** t cn